kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 ## Motivation

-* Fully automated traceability matrix
+* Automated traceability \textcolor{Mycolor1}{matrix}
-* Consistent and up-to-date documents from the source
+* *Consistent* and *up-to-date* documents
-* Store (requirements') meta-information with code
+* Store *meta-information* with code

-\note{ \scriptsize
+\note{ \tiny
 \begin{itemize}
-\item It's fine manually.
-Requirements change find minimal delta-test?
-Change more than once.
-Hence we want this fully automated.

-\item Review multiple documents for a different contractor.
-No consistent set of documents were provided
+\item being a reasonably junior developer and you're tasked with creating a traceability matrix in Word for given artefacts in a space application.
+The first time round you're doing work that needs to be done either way --- fair game.
+By the time the fifth CR comes along, it gets tiresome.

+\item Alright, consultant live: new project, new customer, new set of documents to review.
+I can't recall any details but the fact that links and references didn't add up.

-\item Jon Holt's term in introduction to MBSE: Documents are a live *view* of the system (not pretty pictures).
-CI/CD for software, why not for documents?
+\item To use Jon Holt's term in introduction to MBSE: Documents are a live *view* of the system (not pretty pictures).
+We have CI/CD for software, why not for documents?

-\item Every ALM tool will do this for you so far
+\item So far, challenges could be handled with any ALM tool on the market.

+\item But then, the project from the musty crypt, language features from an OS specific compiler.
+The OS itself isn't available for the target platform.
+At least there's a specification.
+Looking like it's been exported from some web based ALM tool that's long gone too.

 \item It came with one document that contained all requirements and use-cases.
 It appeared to have been exported from some web-based tool.
-All the information therein is lost
+All the information therein is lost time.

-\item Track the motivation for the changes --> same as with source code

-\item Also: Too technical, interface with management/business side

-\item myself: (FPGA) test-engineer for various space/railway applications 8 yrs
+\item myself: As you can guess, (FPGA) test-engineer for various space/railway applications 8 yrs

 \item 4'